trapexit/mergerfs/mkdocs/docs/performance.md

 # Tweaking Performance

-`mergerfs` is effectively a filesystem proxy and therefore its theoretical max performance is that of the underlying devices (ignoring caching performed by the kernel.)
-However, given it is a FUSE based filesystem working from userspace there is an increase in overhead relative to kernel based solutions.
-That said the performance can match the theoretical max but it depends greatly on the system's configuration.
+**mergerfs** is effectively a filesystem proxy and therefore its theoretical max performance is that of the underlying devices (ignoring caching performed by the kernel.)
+However, given it is a FUSE based filesystem working from userspace and it must combine the behavior and information from multiple underlying branches there can be an increase in overhead relative to other solutions.
+That said the performance of certain functions, such as IO, can match the theoretical max but it depends greatly on the system's configuration.
 There are many things which can impact performance.
-Device speeds and latency, network speeds and latency, concurrency and parallel limits of the hardware, read/write sizes, etc.
+Device speeds and latency, network speeds and latency, concurrency and parallel limits of the hardware, read/write sizes, the number of branches, etc.

 While some settings can impact performance they are all **functional** in nature.
 Meaning they change mergerfs' behavior in some way.
 As a